HL7/davinci-dtr/input/pagecontent/specification.md

 DTR apps are expected to be technically able to run against any EHR and work with any payer.
 This means that EHRs are free to choose which app they prefer and **MAY** switch apps as they see fit.
 However, for a DTR app to be used it needs to be trusted appropriately to manage access to personal health information by the EHRs and payers.
 EHRs that leverage DTR SMART apps will choose which DTR apps they will trust and support.
 In some cases, an EHR **MAY** opt to support multiple DTR SMART apps.
 If so, the EHR will be responsible for determining which app is used in which circumstances.

-SMART on FHIR defines the [basic expectations for an EHR to register a SMART app].
+SMART on FHIR defines the [basic expectations for an EHR to register a SMART app](https://www.hl7.org/fhir/smart-app-launch/app-launch.html#register-app-with-ehr).
 Most EHRs and organizations impose additional registration expectations.
-DTR imposes an additional expectation as part of the app registration process, which is discussed in more detail in the [Determination of Payers Supported by a DTR App] section of this specification.
+DTR imposes an additional expectation as part of the app registration process, which is discussed in more detail in the [Determination of Payers Supported by a DTR App](specification.html#determination-of-payers-supported-by-a-dtr-app) section of this specification.

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")